smashedr/exec-test-action/README.md

     registry_host: 'ghcr.io'
 ```

+**Make sure to check out the [Examples](#Examples).**

 #### host

 The hostname or IP address of the remote docker server.

 If your hostname is behind a proxy like Cloudflare you will need to use the IP address.

 #### pass/ssh_key

 Required to set up the SSH the connection.
 Provide a `pass` or `ssh_key` but not both.

 If this was done in a previous step, omit these values to skip this step.

 #### registry_user/registry_pass

 Only set these to run `docker login`.

 This can also be run manually in another step.

 #### registry_host

 To run `docker login` on another registry.
 Requires both `registry_user/registry_pass`.

 Example: `ghcr.io`.

 ## Examples